RetroDECK/ES-DE/THEMES-LEGACY.md

     - Possible combinations:
     - `0 0` - automatically size so text fits on one line (expanding horizontally).
     - `w 0` - automatically wrap text so it doesn't go beyond `w` (expanding vertically).
-    - `w h` - works like a "text box."
+    - `w h` - works like a "text box".
 If `h` is non-zero and `h` <= `fontSize` (implying it should be a single line of text), text that goes beyond `w` will be truncated with an elipses (...).
 * `origin` - type: NORMALIZED_PAIR.
-    - Where on the component `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
     - angle in degrees that the text should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 * `rotationOrigin` - type: NORMALIZED_PAIR.
     - Point around which the text will be rotated.
 Default is `0.5 0.5`.
 * `text` - type: STRING.